Fei-au/lc/leetcode.md

   - Solve basic problem first, find the connection to the larger problem, then solve that one, till the result

 - Backtracking
+  - Check valid at the beginning of the function
+  - Iterate next valid steps, place valid position, recursively call, remove valid position

 - Divide and conquer
   1. Divide, Divide the problem into a set of subproblems